Maha AshtamiBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .

 महागौरी शुभं दघान्महादेवप्रमोददा ॥

 The eight-day of Navaratri is called Ashtami, Durga Ashtami, or Maha Ashtami.
-On this day, people offer special worships to the goddesses Mahakali, Mahalaxmi, and Maha Saraswati.
+On this day, people offer special worship to the goddesses Mahakali, Mahalaxmi, and Maha Saraswati.
 Maha Ashtami of the Dashain festival is considered a special day when Goddess Durga attained her power.
-On this occasion, people perform religious rituals rites, inside Dashain Ghar, armories with different arms as swords, etc are worshipped.
+On this occasion, people perform religious ritual rites, inside Dashain Ghar, armories with different arms as swords, etc are worshipped.
 The people read the Durga Saptashati scriptures.
 Devotees visit various temples and shrines dedicated to goddess Durga or her forms also known as “Shakti Peeth” in the Kathmandu valley from very early morning to perform their offerings and worships.

 On the day of Maha Ashtami, special puja like ‘Astra Puja’ takes place in Dashain Ghar, and as part of Astra puja, Goddess Durga’s weapons with which Mahishasur demon and his associates Chanda, Munda, and Raktabija were defeated are worshipped with great fervor.
 The scriptures mention that, after a long-drawn battle between the Mahishasur and Goddess Durga, it was on this very day of Ashtami, Goddess Kali appeared from Durga’s forehead and annihilated Mahishasura’s demons and his associates Chanda, Munda, and Rakthabij.
-This is one more reason behind the worshipping of the eight forms of shakti, in the form of all-encompassing Goddess Durga also known as “Ashta Nayikas”.
+This is one more reason behind the worshipping of the eight forms of shakti, in the form of the all-encompassing Goddess Durga also known as “Ashta Nayikas”.

 १ ॐ शैलपुत्र्यै नमः ……………. समर्पयामि।